cb-geo/hpc-doc/access/ssh.md

 # SSH keys

 SSH keys are a way to identify trusted computers without involving passwords.
+Before you set this up, it suggested you read about the key concepts - private and public keys [here](http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html)

 You can generate an SSH key and add the public key to Darwin by following the procedures outlined in this section.
 This section is based on the tutorials by [GitHub on using SSH keys](https://help.github.com/categories/ssh/)

 ## Checking for existing SSH keys